devslm/jsonapi-simple/README.md

 Each response DTO should contain the annotation ```@JsonApiType("resource-type")``` with any resource type identifier and the annotation ```@JsonApiId``` without arguments on field which will be unique identifier this item, usually this field is ```id```.

+If we want to use data types like lists, maps etc. in the response we can set manually data type to avoid exception (see example below).

 Each response may contain generics (if you planning to use SWAGGER) or may not (without SWAGGER), for example both variants correct: